Sample Flight Itinerary for Visa: Editable Templates

 Use this template when you want the reviewer to confirm three things fast: your personal details, your stay window, and your return intent back to your home country.
 Put the confirmation number near the top so it is visible without hunting.

-Template B: One-Way + Onward Segment (When Return Is Conditional)
+Template B: One-Way Plus Onward Segment

 For an Ireland short-stay visit, this template helps when your return date depends on a meeting, an exam, or a family schedule.
 Keep the onward leg clear so the destination country exit is obvious to the reviewer.